jibrelnetwork/ethereum-qr-code/README.md

  4. `gas` | Number | optional - Recommended amount of gas.
 Defaults to 21000.

- Other values are not needed.
+No other values are needed for this simple case.
+For 2 other types - there is one significant field `mode` that defines the structure of entire resulting JSON.
+URI scheme to invoke contract's function uses JSON to encode all needed parameters.
+Possible values of field `mode`:
+- `function`
+- `erc20__transfer`
+- `erc20__approve`
+- `erc20__transferFrom`

+We'll go though those below.

 ### 2. Invoke function of a contract

-URI scheme to invoke contract's function uses JSON to encode all needed parameters.
-There is one significant field `mode` that specifies structure of entire JSON.
-Possible values of field `mode`: `function`, `erc20__transfer`, `erc20__approve`, `erc20__transferFrom`

-Let's consider using `"mode: "function"`.
+That is done by using `"mode: "function"`.

 Example for the method `transfer` of `ERC20` token:

 ```json